 Comparatively, coding is the initial step of developing any software and thus it is much easier and simpler to analyze and understand than Programming.

 Here are some of the mistakes that one should avoid as an aspiring beginner:

 ✔️Practice more, rather than researching

-Most of the beginners while researching buy some programming related books which some blog post or website has recommended, or you go to some courses or tutorials on YouTube (or any other resources) to start learning to code.
+Most beginners while researching buy some programming-related books which some blog post or website has recommended, or you go to some courses or tutorials on YouTube (or any other resources) to start learning to code.

 Tutorials are of course a very good option to start with and beginners find them quite amazing as they are introduced to a lot of cool stuff, and they keep digging into it more and more but the twist comes when they are given live projects to work on their own without any help.

 You will then realise that you are unable to apply all the concepts you learned through videos and tutorials.
 You won’t get logic, and it becomes more confusing and problematic as you won’t understand where to start, how to solve a specific problem or how to build some specific module on your own.